DestinE-Climate-DT/AQUA/docs/sphinx/source/drop.rst

 **Zarr access for faster performance:**

-Since version v0.11, you can access data using Zarr reference files for improved performance:
+You can access data using Zarr reference files for improved performance, when available:

 .. code-block:: python